-B2B Sales Cycle: 4 steps to avoid the wasteful ‘no decision’
+B2B Sales: 4 steps to overcome the wasteful ‘no decision’ and status quo

 CSO Insights, which interviews thousands of chief sales officers to benchmark B2B sales best practices, has tracked an alarming trend.
 Over the past six years, forecast deals are closing at a lower and lower rate, and a dramatically higher percentage are ending up with the prospect making no decision at all.